foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 ## NPC Conditions
 A new NPC actor is introduced which properly supports modifiers for NPCs.
 You can easily convert your existing NPCs into the new format by opening the NPC sheet, scrolling down, and clicking the "Duplicate as new style NPC" button.
 This will generate a new NPC actor sheet, so you can check for yourself if everything is still correct.
 Once you are happy, you can make a pass on your scenes and replace the tokens derived from, or linked to it.
 And finally, remove the old style NPC actor sheet altogether.

+Please keep in mind that if you delete the old NPC sheet any tokens of it you have on various maps will be invalidated.
+Make sure to update your tokens before deleting the sheet!

+The old style NPCs will remain in existence, this way we can guarantee we do not break your worlds.

 ## Late Actor Resources
 A much requested feature improvement for Actor Resources has been implemented.
 It is now possible to perform the modifier calculations for certain actor resources at the end of all the calculations, so that your actor resource can be modified by computed values such as strength modifier, etc.